Quick bike policy purchase. Lightning-fast renewal. Hassle-free claims.

 Have queries related to bike insurance claims?
 The following section addresses the most commonly asked questions related to the two-wheeler insurance claim.
 For specific queries related to ACKO’s claim settlement process, write to us at [email protected]

 Yes, you can raise a claim even if you take your two-wheeler to a non-network garage.
 In this case, you will have to pay the repair cost and then claim reimbursement from ACKO by submitting all invoice documents.
-ACKO will reimburse the repair cost after deducting deductibles as per the insurance policy.2) Why is it important to know the claim settlement ratio before buying a bike insurance policy?
+ACKO will reimburse the repair cost after deducting deductibles as per the insurance policy.

 You buy an insurance policy to safeguard yourself from unfortunate events related to your bike.
 This happens only if your insurer honors your claim.
 The claim settlement ratio gives you an idea about their reliability.
 The higher the claim settlement ratio, the more reliable is the insurance company.
-Having said this, along with this ratio, other factors also must be taken into consideration before selecting your insurance provider.3) Is there a limit on the number of bike claims that can be raised?
+Having said this, along with this ratio, other factors such as their services, online reviews, etc. also must be taken into consideration before selecting your insurance provider.

 No, a genuine two-wheeler claim can be raised unlimited times.
 However, this would be the rarest of the rare case.
-It is recommended to avoid raising a claim for minor damages as you lose out on the No Claim Bonus.4) What is the role of No Claim Bonus in bike claim settlement?
+It is recommended to avoid raising a claim for minor damages to enjoy No Claim Bonus discount benefit.

 If you do not raise a single claim in an active policy year, you enjoy a No Claim Bonus benefit.
 This allows you to enjoy a discount on your bike premium amount when you renew your insurance policy.
-The No Claim Bonus discount can go up to 50 percent if you do not raise any bike claim for five consecutive years.5) What is the role of Add-ons in two-wheeler claim settlement?
+The No Claim Bonus discount can go up to 50 percent if you do not raise any bike claim for five consecutive years.

 You can enhance your bike insurance coverage by paying extra.
-The additional covers that you get on the Comprehensive policy are known as add-ons.
-The most common bike insurance add-ons include Zero Depreciation cover, Consumables cover, Personal Belonging - Damage/Theft cover, Key Protect, Outstation Emergency, Roadside Assistance and Bike Engine Protect.
+The additional covers that you purchase along with the Comprehensive policy are known as add-ons.
+The most common bike insurance add-ons include Zero Depreciation cover, Consumables cover, Personal Belonging - Damage/Bike theft cover, Key Protect, Outstation Emergency, Roadside Assistance and Bike Engine Protect.
 Add-on covers affect the number of claims that you make.
-You are unlikely to pay for the loss from your pocket at the time of the claim.6) Is it okay if I get my bike repaired first and then raise a bike claim for damages?
+You are unlikely to pay for the loss from your pocket at the time of the claim.

 No, your bike claim will be rejected if you get your two-wheeler repaired without informing the insurance company about the damages to your bike.
 This is because your insurer will arrange for an inspection.
 The surveyor will assess the extent of bike damage.
 You should always repair the bike after getting a green signal from your two-wheeler insurance company.